 Use the right size net!

-Big fish shouldn’t be folded
+Big fish shouldn’t be folded into small nets.

 Before releasing a tired fish, cradle it in a swimming position.